chromium/chromium/chrome/android/java/src/org/chromium/chrome/browser/omaha/README.md

 The `PowerBroadcastReceiver` then tells `OmahaBase` that a foreground session has started, which immediately triggers the `OmahaService`.
-The `OmahaService` then depending on the OS version either starts an `IntentService` called `OmahaClient`, or schedules a `BackgroundTask` with the Chrome `BackgroundTaskScheduler` for immediate scheduling (0ms delay).
+The `OmahaService` then schedules a `BackgroundTask` with the Chrome `BackgroundTaskScheduler` for immediate scheduling (0ms delay).

 ## Requests and Responses